JaehoonSong12/ydjs-projects/README.md

 # Instructions
-The input code is listed below according to the assignment instruction.
+The input code is listed below according to the assignment instructions.
 - To run the game, open the Unity project and play the scene.
   ```
   ./Build/Windows/Song_JH_m1.exe